Metellina

 Metellina is a genus of tetragnathid spiders that occurs mostly in Eurasia, with two species found in North America.
 M. segmentata was introduced to Canada.

 Some researchers consider this genus to belong to a distinct family, the Metidae.

 M. segmentata is probably the most abundant orb-weaving spider of Germany.

+Metellina Spiders are also called the Autumn Spider.

 Description

 Metellina species have an abdomen longer than wide, usually without tubercles.
 The secondary eyes have a canoe-shaped tapetum.
 The posterior lateral eyes are located on a single tubercle.

 The epigynal plate is flat with posterior-facing copulatory openings.
 The fertilization ducts originate near the anterior area of the spermathecae with a mass of accessory glands near the copulatory ducts.
 The palpal patella has one macroseta.

 The genus is most similar to Meta.

 Life style

 Metellina species are web dwellers that make their webs low in vegetation.

 Name

 The genus name is an alteration of the related genus Meta.